StevenGann/TRPG/README.md

 - Online multiplayer.
 By advancing the game according to a fixed clock, actions can be pushed to a server and game states sent back to clients, creating a simple online MUD.

+# To Do:
+- [x] Text GUI system
+- [x] Inventory system
+- [x] Ability to describe and navigate dungeons
+- [ ] Load dungeons from files
+- [ ] Load game rules from external DLLs
+- [ ] Finish combat mechanics
+- [ ] Improved random generation of items, monsters, and dungeons
+- [ ] Non-combat NPCs, like merchants
+- [ ] Improved generated text descriptions of items, monsters, and rooms
+- [ ] Magic system and weapon classes (melee, ranged, etc.)
+- [ ] Player skills
+- [ ] Enchanting
+- [ ] Crafting
+- [ ] Survival
+- [ ] Zombies

+# How to help
+There's a lot to be done.
+Feel free to fork this repository and start working on anything, preferably something off the To Do list above.